elunna/hackem/hackem_changelog.md

 - Immune to undead fear attacks or ghosts.
 - Slayers get an alignment penalty for eating wraith corpses.
 - Undead slayers get +2 to-hit bonus against undead/demons and +d4 damage (like hitting as a blessed weapon - this also stacks with the blessed weapon bonus.)
--Undead slayers obliterate zombies to the point that they don't leave corpses.
+- Undead slayers obliterate zombies to the point that they don't leave corpses.
 66% chance of this happening everytime you kill a zombie.
 - Level 15: Slayers now get Warning
 - Level 21: Slayers now get Clairvoyence

 #### Yeoman

-- green coat and hood.
-- Starts with a horn.
+- Starts with a green coat that grants MC2.
-- Starts with a torch.
+- Starts with a horn, a torch, and a blessed whetstone.
 - axe - can reach skilled
-- can reach skilled in daggers
+- Can reach skilled in daggers

 ### Existing role changes